Pelvic Health

 I developed pelvic organ prolapse after my second baby.
 I had no idea that this was even a possibility.
 Having POP can have a huge impact on not only your physical capabilities but also your emotional well being.

-I’ve been on my own POP journey for over a 5 years now and have spent hours and hours researching it.
-I now share my knowledge with other Mums so they can feel understood and supported.
-This is what really helped me in my journey early on.
+I’ve been on my own POP journey for over a 8 years now and have spent hours and hours researching and studying it.
+I now love share my knowledge with other Mums so you too can feel understood and supported.
+Downlad the POP Guide for my top tips on managing POP.